 Close to these public apartments is the Old Harem which is now repaired and utilised as a museum, under the direction of M. de la Blanchere.
-It was opened on the 17th May 1888 under the name of Musée Alaoui.
+It was opened on the 17th May 1888 under the name of Musée Alaoui (after the name of Ali Bey, the powerless ruler of Tunisia at the time).
 The halls are of great size, very handsomely painted and gilt, and the walls covered entirely with tiles of native manufacture, but of European design.

-Some images of mosaics and statues of the Bardo Museum are shown in the pages of the towns where they were found (e.g. the mosaics of the House of Ulysses and Dionysus are in the page covering Thugga).
+Many mosaics and statues at the Museum are shown in the pages covering the locations where they were found; see a list with links at the end of the page.

-Neptune and the Four Seasons (IInd century AD from Chebba near Mahdia): (left) the whole mosaic; (right) detail showing Summer
+Neptune and the Four Seasons (IInd century AD from Chebba (Caput Vada or Justinianopolis) near Aphrodisium (Mahdia): (left) the whole mosaic; (right) detail showing Summer

 The making of a mosaic was a result of teamwork; in general mosaics had a large decorative, often geometric, frame surrounding a small section with figures (emblema) which was executed by pictor musivarius, a more skilled artisan who received a higher remuneration.
 Only very wealthy owners could afford to have the whole mosaic executed by pictor musivarius.